-This function retreives information about what the platform supports, such as if SCTP is supported, or which socket options are supported.
+These functions function retreives information about what the platform supports, such which platform features or which socket options, are supported.

 For keys other than the known the empty list is returned, Note that in a future version or on a different platform there might be more supported items.